 Another advantage of digital photography is the ability to experiment for free.

-• Choose your best photos and delete the rest.
+- Once you’ve finished, choose your best photos and delete the rest.

-• Choose your best photos and delete the rest.
+- Once you’ve finished, choose your best photos and delete the rest.

 NOTES ON SHARING PHOTOS: